 Quite often, after hydrogen atoms have been added to a protein, the formal, i.e., Lewis structure, ionization state of various sites are not what is wanted.
 This fault can be corrected by setting the ionization state of various sites in a protein using SITE=(text).
 This adds or removed individual hydrogen atoms; because of this the job cannot continue.
+The job will be stopped after the SITE operation has been performed, because SITE changes the formula, so adding 0SCF is not necessary.

 By default, the resulting structure will be resequenced.
 If this is not wanted, add NORESEQ.